KahuM8/Bayes/README.md

 you can check your java version with the command: java --version

-if you have not got that version of java you can compile with the following commands:

-Open terminal in this location

-javac src/code/*.java -d bin

-jar cfm Bayes.jar ../manifest.txt code

-java -jar Bayes.jar

-pause
+if you have not got that version of java you can recompile it in vscode with your version of java. you can do this by looking in the explorer column go to java projects. if you hover next to where it says java projects click export to jar it is a symbol that looks like this   |-> at the top of the screen where the search bar is there should be a drop down that says Bayes and <Without main class>> click Bayes

+then run the bat file or sh file again